 We all want to help our dogs if we can, but you shouldn’t have to sacrifice safety in the process.
 And in an industry where guidelines and regulations are still being created and implemented, it leaves room for evasive dishonesty from some pet CBD manufacturers.

 At ElleVet, each batch of oil and chews produced are tested in-house and by an accredited 3rd party lab.
-The purpose of these tests is not only to confirm the quality and effectiveness of each batch of ElleVet CBD oil, but also to check for any impurities or contaminants.
+The purpose of these tests is to confirm the quality and effectiveness of each batch of ElleVet CBD oil and check for any impurities or contaminants.

 Has it been proven to work?

 When you’re considering options, ask whether the product has been scientifically tested and proven to work.
-If it has, the company you are speaking with should be able to provide concrete evidence of this, in the form of published clinical trials.
+If it has, the company you are speaking with should provide concrete evidence of this in the form of published clinical trials.
 To date, ElleVet remains one of the only products in the industry to have been put through a published clinical trial and efficacy study, with over 80% of dogs showing positive responses.

 What’s the concentration of CBD in the product?

 Concentrations will vary depending on the product and company (recognizing a trend?).
-It’s important to know how to read the labels and what exactly you’re looking at.
+It’s essential to know how to read the labels and what exactly you’re looking at.

-Most products use milligrams (mg) to measure the amount of CBD in their product, and milliliters (mL) to measure the volume of oil.
+Most products use milligrams (mg) to measure the amount of CBD in their product and milliliters (mL) to measure the volume of oil.
 You may see a CBD oil with “100mg of CBD included”.
-For example, if you have a CBD oil for dogs that has 100mg of CBD in a 20mL bottle, there is 5mg of CBD per mL (100mg/20=5mg).
+For example, if you have a CBD oil for dogs with 100mg of CBD in a 20mL bottle, there is 5mg of CBD per mL (100mg/20=5mg).
 It does not mean there is 100mg of CBD per dose, per drop, etc.

 For reference, ElleVet’s oil products contain a minimum of 70mg of CBD per mL, which has been studied and proven effective and safe for dogs.
 You want to make sure there’s enough CBD in the actual product, or else you’ll be stuck with an ineffective, inefficient waste of time.
 When studying ElleVet CBD oil and its effects on dogs with joint discomfort, veterinarians at Cornell University found a maintenance dose of 2mg per kilogram of body weight (kg) of CBD to be the minimum required dose for dogs to garner positive results (1mg/kg twice a day).

 The purpose of explaining these realities is not to ‘put down’ other products or companies.
-But as a pet owner, it is important for us to reiterate that many of the products out there are untested and unproven.
-It’s crucial to understand that while CBD oil has in fact been proven effective for discomfort, skin issues, and stress in dogs, not all products are created equally.
+But as a pet owner, it is important for us to reiterate that many of the products are untested and unproven.
+It’s crucial to understand that while CBD oil has, in fact, been proven effective for discomfort, skin issues, and stress in dogs, not all products are created equally.